-1. Identify a provider option:
+- 1. Identify a provider option:

-There are multiple ways to provide this service:

-- Contract with select ride-hailing or taxi services, OR - Provide the option to take home a company vehicle, OR - Develop a reimbursement policy for ridesharing or taxi services, OR - Acquire the ORCA Business Passport for your worksite to join King County Metro's "Home Free Guarantee" program.
+There are multiple ways to provide this - There are multiple ways to provide this service: - Contract with select ride-hailing or taxi services, OR - Provide the option to take home a company vehicle, OR - Develop a reimbursement policy for ridesharing or taxi services, OR - Acquire the ORCA Business Passport for your worksite to join King County Metro's "Home Free Guarantee" program.